 Basically, everything that costs you money and it’s directly related to your activity.
 The e-Residency program has been thought for digital nomads and traveling entrepreneurs.
 Thus, with that in mind, these are usually valid expenses for your Estonian Company:

 - Hosting, domains, cloud services, and other software services with a recurrent subscription.
-From the LeapIn fee itself to legal advice from a lawyer or hosting your servers online.
+From the fee of your business service provider to legal advice from a lawyer or your hosting costs.

 - Consumables or expendable equipment for your professional activity.